Yupeek/django-rest-models/docs/source/special_case.rst

 	# urls.py
 	router.register('Pizza_topping', Pizza_toppingsViewSet)

-and the client should use it as any othe model, without declaring it as a through model of Pizza and Topping
+and the client should use it as any other model, without declaring it as a through model of Pizza and Topping

 .. code:: python